padrino/padrino-docs/guides/02_getting-started/04_blog-tutorial.html.md

 within the `config/apps.rb` file.
 The output of this command can be viewed in [this gist](https://gist.github.com/wikimatze/2a325cb7d019371a5403d7420cdf2458 "gist for admin generation output") file.

-Now, we should follow the instructions of the output:
+Now, you should follow the instructions of the output:

 ```sh
   1) Run 'bundle'